When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: Summary and Conclusions

-The multistart hillclimbing strategy can only solve relatively simple problems.
-For example, it would fail miserably in the massive multimodal problem~\cite{Goldberg:92b} where the global optima are surrounded by millions of local optima.
-In many other fitness landscapes, the various optima are related to each other in some way.
-In such cases, restarting the search from scratch whenever a local optimum is found is certainly not the best strategy.
+The multistart hillclimbing strategy, however, has obvious drawbacks: it can only solve relatively simple problems.
+For example, it would perform poorly in the massive multimodal problem~\citep{Goldberg:92b} where the global optima are surrounded by millions of local optima, and it would also perform poorly on any problem that requires a solution to jump to another one that is unreachable by the given neighbourhood.

+For most real-world and combinatorial optimization problems, there is some sort of structure in the space of local optima.
+It is this structure that is usually (implicitly) exploited by EAs and other stochastic local search algorithms, and this is the reason why they tend to outperform simpler hillclimbing strategies on such problems.

+There is a general accepted idea that classical optimization methods, such as hillclimbers, are not adequate for locating multiple optimal solutions.
+Although it is true that starting from different initial solutions does not guarantee a single-point optimization-based algorithm to arrive at different solutions, that by itself does not immediately make such algorithms inadequate for locating multiple optimal solutions.
+As a matter of fact, this paper shows a particular fitness landscape where a multistart hillclimbing algorithm performs quite well and is unlikely to be outperformed by population-based algorithms.
+Ultimately, the adequacy of an algorithm to accomplish a given task has to be measured on the grounds of performance, both in theory and practice.

-Finally, in the same spirit of what others have advocated in the past~\cite{Juels:95,Whitley:95}, the results presented in this paper suggest that hillclimbing strategies shouldn't be easily dismissed and should be used as a baseline method when comparing algorithms, even in the case of multimodal optimization.
+Finally, and in the same spirit of what others have advocated in the past~\citep{Juels:95,Whitley:95}, the results presented in this paper suggest that hillclimbing strategies should not be easily dismissed and should be used as a baseline method when comparing algorithms, even in the case of multimodal optimization.